Free English Speaking Apps |

 Prepare for a specific event (interview, meeting) ❌ No Yes

 If all your goals are in the first three rows, free tools can take you there.
-If any of your goals are in the bottom four rows, you will need to spend money at some point.
+If any of your goals are in the bottom four rows, you are no longer paying for practice time — you are paying for coaching.
 The only question is how much.

 Paid Options — What You Actually Get